Tracey Emin: London 2012 Olympic and Paralympic Games

 Emin was a mentor on the BA Great Britons Programme.
 She also produced a poster and limited edition print for the London 2012 Olympic and Paralympic Games, one of only 12 British artists selected.
 On 19 July 2012, Emin carried the Olympic torch through her hometown of Margate.

 Joint exhibit with Edvard Munch

 In December 2020, Emin had a gallery exhibition containing works by Edvard Munch, entitled The Loneliness of the Soul, at the Royal Academy of Arts.
 Emin selected 19 pieces of Munch's work to be displayed alongside 25 pieces of her own.
 Simultaneously, she had a show at London's White Cube gallery which included a short Super-8 film in tribute to Munch.

 The exhibition was re-shown at the newly opened Munch Museum in Oslo, with Emin being the first artist to show alongside the Norwegian painter.
 Works included recent paintings, as well as her seminal work My Bed.
 Emin had suffered from cancer in the year before the exhibit, and was unsure whether she would be able to see it herself.
+The exhibition travelled to the Royal Academy of Arts in London in 2021.
+Reviewing the exhibition for Londonist, Tabish Khan said: "It captures that sense of loneliness I've struggled to put into words, and left me emotionally spent".
+It was also reviewed favourably in The Guardian with Tim Adams writing "This exhibition is not comprehensive enough to be billed as a retrospective, but even so, everything that Emin has made and felt and suffered in the past is brought to full expression in it".

+By The Time You See Me There Will Be Nothing Left (2024)

+An exhibition of Emin's work produced post-cancer diagnosis ran from 24 May 2024 until 27 July.
+The show included You Keep Fucking Me and was held in the Xavier Hufkens gallery in Brussels.
+She told The Guardian: "It's the best show I have ever done."